mrmupton/editablegrid/doc/README.txt

 If any of these files is missing, trying to use the charting methods will display an error indicating the missing library.
 The SWF file must be named "open-flash-chart.swf" and must be placed in the "openflashchart" directory: it will then be detected automatically.

-Creating charts with EditableGrid is very easy.
+Creating charts with dataGridOutput is very easy.
 The first thing to do is to have some empty DIV in your page that will be used as a container for the chart.
 You can control the chart dimensions by setting the "width" and "height" attributes, inline or through a CSS stylesheet.
 Otherwise some default dimensions will be used (500*200px).